-Silent ischemia.
+- Silent ischemia.
 It is also possible for a patient to suffer from CAD but not exhibit any obvious signs or symptoms.
 This is aptly called silent ischemia.
 It can be detected in the same way as the other types of heart disease.

 Testing for Heart Disease

-Those who are claiming disability benefits for heart disease must subject themselves to an abnormal stress test or abnormal electrocardiographic testing (EET).
+Those claiming disability benefits for heart disease must subject themselves to an abnormal stress test or electrocardiographic testing (EET).
 Physicians rely on this test to find evidence of blockages in the coronary arteries.
 The test is conducted by increasing the heart rate, whether through drugs or exercise, and the increase in blood flow to the heart is measured.
 If the blood flow is not sufficient to meet the demand, then parts of the heart muscle start to starve.
-The next course of action would be an invasive procedure to open the artery such as bypass surgery.
+The next course of action would be an invasive procedure to open the artery, such as bypass surgery.

 EET should not be mistaken for exercise tolerance tests or ETTs.
 Claims are often denied due to the results of ETTs, which are not very reliable in conclusively diagnosing CAD.
-False positives or false negatives can occur due to several factors including medication.
+False positives or false negatives can occur due to several factors, including medication.
 Moreover, the results of ETTs can be misleading.
 Exercises like walking or bicycling done under controlled conditions do not accurately capture the activities done by an employee in a work setting.
 Cold temperatures, hunger, and stress experienced in the workplace while performing duties would exacerbate the symptoms of heart disease.
 Thus, a normal ETT does not always indicate a healthy heart.